Automattic/akismet-api/README.md

 ## Other API resources

-To get up and running with the Akismet API, take a look at our Getting Started guide:
+To get up and running with Akismet, take a look at our Getting Started guide:

 https://akismet.com/getting-started